 Her artwork can be found in various public, private, and corporate collections in the region: including Bellarmine University and the University of Kentucky.

 While working and exhibiting as a visual artist, Bischoff also works within the Louisville art community.
-She is the Resource Development Director of Louisville Visual Art.
+She is the Public Relations and Engagement Coordinator at Louisville Visual Art.
 She is represented as an exhibiting artist at Galerie Hertz, in Louisville KY.
 She has taught teen and adult painting workshops at the Carnegie Center for Art & History in New Albany, Indiana.
 She has also taught an online children's painting class through LVA.

 Bischoff graduated magna cum laude from Bellarmine University with a BA in Art: Painting Emphasis in 2014.
 In 2015, she received a scholarship to continue her contemporary painting studies at the Arrowmont School of Arts and Crafts.
 In 2013-14, Bischoff was the BecVar Artist-in-Residence for Bellarmine University’s Lansing School of Nursing and Health Sciences.
 This residency was established in order to bridge the gap between the arts and the health sciences.